Midsummer Night's Dream

 Director: Ruben Nagy

 ACCEPTANCE THROUGH AUDITION ONLY

 Monday, January 16, 2017 - By appointment only starting at 6 p.m.

 Please email Julie to schedule an audition: email@example.com.

 Wednesday, January 18, 2017 starting at 6 p.m.

-*** Actors will be told at their audition as to whether or not they should come back to our call-back scheduled for Saturday, May 17, 2014.
-If for some reason this is a conflicting time frame, please indicate this on your audition form which will be given at the initial audition.
+*** Actors will be told at their initial audition whether or not they should attend the callback scheduled.
+If the callback is a conflicting time, please indicate this on your audition form which will be given at the initial audition.